MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex4_Connect_Defender_XDR.md

 1. On the *Review changes* page, verify that the *Workspace* selection is correct and review the bulleted items under the *What to expect when the workspace is connected* section.
 Select the **Connect** button.

-1. You should a *Connecting the workspace* message followed by a *Workspace successfully connected* message.
+1. You should see a *Connecting the workspace* message followed by a *Workspace successfully connected* message.

 1. Select the **Close** button.